Kevinoh47/walkhome/README.md

 **Version**: 1.0.4<br/>

 ## Overview
-As a user, I would like app that is visually pleasing and with a simple input to find the walk score of a location  with and address that I provide.
+As a user, I would like an app that is visually pleasing and with a simple input to find the walk score of a location with and address that I provide.
+I want the app to be expandable to partner with real estate companies, rental agencies, local restaurants and night-life.
+These partnerships could create a revenue source for the application.

 ## Getting Started
 The developer must have a DOTENV file;<br/>